 can save a gangster she “died” saving the first around.

-Glee: Not since Sam Malone was closing up shop at "Cheers" has the sadness of
+Not since Sam Malone was closing shop at “Cheers” has the sadness of

 closing doors and ending a chapter been this sad.
 As the original kids came

-back to sing the glee club out of existence, the emotion was abundant.
+back to sing the Glee club out of existence, the emotion on “Glee” was abundant.

-After last week’s incredibly moving episode that finally paid tribute to Finn for the first time since “The Quarterback”, the 100th episode was a similarly somber affair.
-Hopefully the glee club survives.
-It would be way too depressing a note to conclude viewers’ time in Lima on otherwise.
+After last week’s incredibly moving “Glee” episode that finally paid tribute to Finn for the first time since “The Quarterback,” the one-hundredth episode was a similarly somber affair.
+Hopefully, the Glee club survives.
+Otherwise, it would be way too depressing a note to conclude viewers’ time in Lima.

-After last week’s incredibly moving episode that finally paid tribute to Finn for the first time since “The Quarterback”, the 100th episode was a similarly somber affair.
-Hopefully the glee club survives.
-It would be way too depressing a note to conclude viewers’ time in Lima on otherwise.
+After last week’s incredibly moving “Glee” episode that finally paid tribute to Finn for the first time since “The Quarterback,” the one-hundredth episode was a similarly somber affair.
+Hopefully, the Glee club survives.
+Otherwise, it would be way too depressing a note to conclude viewers’ time in Lima.

-Revenge: It turns out that Emily (Emily Van Camp) doesn’t have a split
+It turns out that Emily (Emily Van Camp) does not have a split

-water so that she could remember she had asked her dad to stop hooking up with
+water so that she could remember something big (being sarcastic here).
+So, what was the traumatic memory?
+Emily had asked her dad to stop hooking up with

-Victoria (Madeleine Stowe) as a kid, to which he refused.
+Victoria (Madeleine Stowe) when she was a kid, which he refused.
 Apparently, until she

 could remember that detail, her psyche was fractured.
 What.
 A. Revelation.

-already a yawn-fest and it has barely begun.
-Question, if Elena (Nina Dobrev)
+already a yawn-fest, and it has barely begun.
+The question is, if Elena (Nina Dobrev)

-is destined to be with her contemporary doppelganger than doesn’t this new guy
+is destined to be with her contemporary doppelganger, then does not this new guy

 fit the bill?
-If so, why does everyone on the show keep insisting Stefan is her
+If so, why does everyone on the showinsistg Stefan is her

 soul mate?

-Vikings: It’s a show known for its rather unsanitized violence and this
+“Vikings” is a show known for its rather unsanitized violence, and this

-week’s episode was no exception as its shocking brutality, hit queasy levels
+week’s episode was no exception.
+Its shocking brutality hit queasy levels

 that Dylan’s (Max Thieriot) biological father was Norma’s brother, actually

-This is a story that’s threads create the very fabric of Norma Bates’ character, as a victim turned survivor and it made all of the sense in the world.
-Few shows can plot character driven drama as effortlessly as “Bates” and that’s what sets it apart.
+This story’s threads create the very fabric of Norma Bates’ character as a victim turned survivor.
+It makes a world of sense.
+Few shows can plot character-driven drama as effortlessly as “Bates Motel,” which sets it apart.

-This is a story that’s threads create the very fabric of Norma Bates’ character, as a victim turned survivor and it made all of the sense in the world.
-Few shows can plot character driven drama as effortlessly as “Bates” and that’s what sets it apart.
+This story’s threads create the very fabric of Norma Bates’ character as a victim turned survivor.
+It makes a world of sense.
+Few shows can plot character-driven drama as effortlessly as “Bates Motel,” which sets it apart.

-Over on ABC, “Once Upon a Time” provided the twisted sister reveal that
+Over on ABC, “Once Upon a Time” provided the twisted sister reveals that

 the Wicked Witch (Rebecca Mader) and Regina (Lana Parrilla) are half-siblings.
 This

-before viewer’s speculation could simmer for too long, spoiling the reveal.
+before the viewer’s speculation could simmer for too long, spoiling the reveal.

 What was your top TV moment from last week?
 Did any of these make your cut?
 Eclectic Pop wants to hear from you!
 You can share your thoughts by tweeting @EclecticPop or leaving a comment below.